 NOTE TO COAUTHORS: I’d appreciate feedback on what you consider to be the most important results and conclusions to highlight in the abstract.

 Tree rings provide a valuable long-term record for understanding how climate shapes forest productivity.
-However, traditional analysis methods aggregate growth records of multiple trees into residual chronologies, and therefore cannot simultaneously account for the effects of tree size and climate.
-This has limited the potential to use tree-rings to understand forest productivity and its climate sensitivity.
+However, traditional collections of canopy trees aggregated growth records of multiple trees into residual chronologies, and were somewhat limited in the ability to simultaneously account for the effects of tree size and climate.
+Traditional collection methods of tree-ring records have limited the potential to use tree-rings to understand forest productivity and its climate sensitivity.